Job Specification

 Performs the more difficult field and office engineering work involved

-in the design, maintenance, and construction of highways, roads, or
+in the design, maintenance, and construction of highways, roads,

-public grounds, mechanical systems, heating systems, cooling
+mechanical systems, heating systems, cooling systems, electrical

-systems, and/or some other branch of engineering.
+systems and processes, and/or some other branch of engineering.

-as required.
+required.

 Estimates the quantities of required materials and costs of specific